martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 functions.
 With that in place, the primitive function `callcc` can be added to the environment that is used for evaluating a given program.

-## A new calling convention for primitive functions
+## Tweaking the calling convention for primitive functions

 Recall that the explicit-control evaluator compiles a function application into a sequence of components in the continuation: the function expression, followed